-J&K: One terrorist killed, another arrested by security forces in Anantnag encounter
+J&K: 7 terrorists gunned down by security forces in Shopian

+Around seven terrorists were gunned down by security forces in Jammu and Kashmir's Shopian district on Sunday morning.

+While one is underway in Kachdoora area of Shopian, the second one is taking place at Dragad village, according to reports.

-One terrorist was killed and another was arrested in an encounter with security forces in Anantnag district of Jammu and Kashmir on Sunday.
+Earlier in the day one terrorist was killed and another was arrested in an encounter with security forces in Anantnag district of Jammu and Kashmir on Sunday.
 The gun-battle broke out in Dialgam area of Anantnag.

 As reported by ANI, the encounter began in the early hours of Sunday and ended with one militant being eliminated and a newly-recruited militant arrested.
 No injury was reported to anyone in the gunfight with the terrorists.